nlankwei5/Django-studies/README.md

 - I learnt how to use pagination so we dont have to scroll a lot to see posts.
 I also created a page for posts created by a specific user

+## Day 6 Final day

+- i leanrt how we can use email to send a password reset link to a user so that the user can reset their password.
+Users will be able to fill out a form with their email and have a unique token sent to them, and if their token is verified then they will be able to create a new password